 - list of three references

-- signed Memorandum of Understanding, available HERE.
+- signed Memorandum of Understanding, available on page 3 of the announcement.

-For program inquiries, please contact [email protected]
+For program inquiries, please contact [email protected].